Claiming a tax deduction for personal contributions

 Who is eligible for a tax deduction?

-From 1 July 2017, the 10% rule will cease so that most Australians will be able to claim a tax deduction for personal contributions (this excludes defined benefit and CSS members).
+Since 1 July 2017, most Australians will be able to claim a tax deduction for personal contributions.
+However, defined benefit and CSS members are not eligible.

 How do you claim a tax deduction?